kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

 title: "Civil War for Truth: Introduction"
 author: Stefan Imhoff
 date: "2022-06-06T07:00:00+02:00"
-description: This is the introduction of a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+description: This is the introduction to a seven-part series that investigates why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.